cheepo2109/average-cpu/README.md

 1. At the root folder run `npm run setup`
 2. After installation run `npm run start`

+_Please note, if you are using script method, after you stop apps with cmd+c, backend process might still be running_

 I used node version 14.2.0, but I guess 10.16.0 or any later version would work.